aws/pgactive/md/bdr-design.md

 #### DDL

 DDL replication is disabled by default.
-If needed, the configuration parameter `bdr.skip_ddl_replication` needs to be set to false on both the node and its upstream node(s).
-Even if a remote node sends DDL if DDL replication is turned off on the receiver the DDL will be skipped.
+If needed, the configuration parameter `bdr.skip_ddl_replication` needs to be set to false on all the node in the group.
+Even when a node has `bdr.skip_ddl_replication=false`, DDL will not be applied by the receiver(s) having  `bdr.skip_ddl_replication=true`.

 ### Security